facile-it/mutoid/src/react/README.md

 import { ajax } from 'rxjs/ajax'
 import * as RES from 'mutoid/http/Resource'
 import * as ROR from 'mutoid/http/ReaderObservableResource'
+import * as OR from 'mutoid/http/ObservableResource'
+import { useFetchReaderObservableResource } from 'mutoid/react'
 import { pipe } from 'fp-ts/function'
 import * as t from 'io-ts'